onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 this.props.dispatch(setCategory(event.target.value));
 ```

-**Coach** Explain the `handleSubmit` method, and dispatching `fetchRequest` first then `receivedRequest` with the response.
+**Coach** Explain the `handleSubmit` method, and dispatching `fetchRequest` first to show the loading component whilst fetching then `receivedRequest` with the response.

+** @TODO: Explain more the `handleSubmit` code **

 ### 4. Display the results with a loading component

 ** @TODO: This could be broken down more ie the results component **

-Great, we now have results but we cant see them!
-We have created `Loading` and `Results` components to help.
+Great, we now have results but we can't see them!
+We have created `Loading` and `Results` components for you to help.

-First we import our components.
+First we need import our components.

 ```javascript
 import Loading from "./Loading";